 Old Fashioned Scalloped Potatoes

 About Old Fashioned Scalloped Potatoes:

-So if you want a good old fashioned scalloped potato, maybe to serve with the classic pairing of ham, some kind of sausage (hot dogs come to mind) or a pork chop, this is THE recipe.
+So if you want a good old-fashioned scalloped potato, this is THE recipe.
 The one that’s going to take you home.
 To Mom, to Grandma, maybe sitting around that old Formica or white wooden table, maybe to the country.

+Old Fashioned Scalloped Potatoes